somasis/musl-wiki/projects-using-musl.md

 - [Talos] - A modern Linux distribution for Kubernetes.
 - [Vanilla] - A radically different, new, simple, customizable Linux distribution based on musl, busybox using LLVM/Clang as toolchain.
+- [Dragora] - An independent GNU/Linux-Libre distribution based on concepts of simplicity.
+    - Contains 100% free software.
+Musl is included in Dragora for the 3.0 series (back in 2012).
+    - Per-package directories using qi (an own package manager) and graft following the GNU stow's spirit.
+    - /usr merge, offering compatibility with the Filesystem Hierarchy Standard (FHS).
+    - Uses sysvinit combined with perp for the supervision of critical services.
+    - Supports several architectures via bootstrap, but is currently available for x86 (i586+), x86_64.

 [sabotage]: http://sabotage.tech/
 [bootstrap-linux]: https://github.com/pikhq/bootstrap-linux